jgm/pandoc/test/command/biblatex-cotton.md

 ---
 nocite: "[@*]"
 references:
-- annote: A book entry with author authors and an edition field.
+- annote: A book entry with `\arabic{author}`{=latex} authors and an edition field.
 By default, long author and editor lists are automatically truncated.
 This is configurable
   author:
   - family: Cotton
     given: Frank Albert